ChenFengling/RHiCDB/README.md

 **resolution:** resolution of Hi-C matrix.
 This is required.
 **chrsizes:** Ordered chromosome sizes of the genome.
 Optional setting is ‘hg19’, ‘hg38’, ‘mm9’, ‘mm10’ or any other chromosome size files which can be generated following the instructions in annotation/README.md.
 This is required.
 **ref:** ref should be set when you want to get a cutoff using a CTCF motif or the option is 'comparemap'.
 Optional ref is ‘hg19’, ‘hg38’, ‘mm9’, ‘mm10’ or any other custom motif locus files which can be generated from instructions in annotation/README.md.
 Only ‘hg19’ and ‘hg38’ can be annotated with conservation.
+To decide the cutoff in other organisms, users could use the motif of other insulators as a reference instead of CTCF.
+According to our experience, it is reliable to check the CDBs on Hi-C map under several cutoff to decide the cutoff in other organisms.
+As HiCDB implements visualizations for the Hi-C maps with annotated CDBs and works well under a broad parameter range, it won’t be too hard.
+The current cutoff in 40kb and 10kb human sample are approximately the half and third quitile of the total local maximum peaks respectively.
 ### Examples
 #### 1. Output all the local maximum peaks and let customers to decide the cutoff.
 ```R